ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

         {
             return root;
         }
-        // If the element is present in left subtree
+        // If the elements are present in left subtree
         // the this value 'left' would hold a node
         // else the function call will return null Node left = lca(root.left, n1, n2);
-        // If the element is present in right subtree
+        // If the elements are present in right subtree
         // the this value 'right' would hold a node
         // else the function call will return null Node right = lca(root.right, n1, n2);